Range Map

 Key Features for GA Buyers

-Wide, modern cockpit.
-At 46.5 inches across, the cabin is noticeably wider than a Cessna 172, and most airframes carry dual Dynon SkyView or Garmin G3X touchscreens.
-For pilots who want current glass and elbow room in a light-sport airplane, few peers match it.
+• Wide, modern cockpit.
+At 46.5 inches across, the cabin is wider than a Cessna 172, and most airframes carry dual Dynon SkyView or Garmin G3X touchscreens, giving current glass and elbow room in a factory-built Light-Sport.

-Low operating cost.
+• Low operating cost.
 The Rotax 912 ULS burns about 4.6 gph and can run on automotive fuel, and its overhaul costs less than a comparable certified Continental or Lycoming.
-For a buyer flying for recreation or training, the hourly cost lands well below a legacy Cessna or Piper.
+Modeled direct cost lands near $35 an hour on mogas and routine Rotax maintenance.

-Excellent visibility.
-The bubble canopy gives nearly 360-degree visibility, a real asset for flight training, sightseeing, and traffic awareness in the pattern.
+• Excellent visibility.
+The bubble canopy gives nearly 360-degree visibility, an asset for flight training, sightseeing, and traffic awareness in the pattern.

-Sport-pilot eligible under MOSAIC.
-With a clean stall of 37 KIAS, the SportCruiser sits comfortably under the sport-pilot stall gate, so it can be flown on a sport-pilot certificate and maintained under light-sport rules.
+• Sport-pilot eligible under MOSAIC.
+With a clean stall of 37 KIAS, the SportCruiser sits well under the sport-pilot stall gate, so it can be flown on a sport-pilot certificate and maintained under Light-Sport rules.

 Trade-offs